 There’s plenty you can hunt with a .22LR.
 It doesn’t have the power to guarantee a humane kill on large game or go duck hunting with man’s best friend, so you can’t legally use one on deer, but it’s ideal for a lot of small critters.
 Most birds can be cleanly dropped; so, can rabbits, squirrels, and possums.
 Large rats in the barn?
 A .22 will work just fine.

-This rimfire round is a highly versatile caliber that makes a lot of sense for hunting small game and pests.
+This rimfire round is a like a 30-06 or a 308 that makes a lot of sense for hunting small game and pests.
 While there are probably several that would fit the bill as the best 22 rifles for your next hunting trip, we’ve broken down our favorite rifles to launch it with below.